ricekot/ricekot.github.io/_posts/2018-07-18-my-first-blog-post.markdown

 categories: general
 ---

-I created this website mainly to have a place to write down whatever thoughts come to my head, in a somewhat organised manner.
+I created this website mainly to have a place to write down whatever thoughts come to my head, in an organised manner.
 I used to have a blog hosted on blogger [here][blogger-link], but I always wanted to create a website of my own.

 I created this website using [Github Pages][ghpages-link] and [Jekyll][jekyll-link].